aabel3/MST300-Project-1-Active-Directory-Domain-Services-in-Azure/setup/setup.md

 2. **On dc-vm, verify users**
    - Active Directory Users and Computers → Users
    - Should see: studentID and studentID.admin

-### Verification Checklist:
-✅ Can log into client-vm with domain user (not admin)
-✅ Can access website using FQDN
-✅ Website shows custom title
-✅ DNS resolution works
-✅ Both VMs appear in AD Computers
-✅ Both users appear in AD Users
-✅ Virtual network peering is active
-✅ No public IPs on VMs (only Bastion)

----

 ## Troubleshooting Guide